Dino-is-real/V-Vote_v1/README.md

 - Open and close voting functionality
 - Automatic vote counting and result publishing
 - Audit logs and report generation
-- Modern, responsive UI with animations
+- Modern, responsive UI
 - Cloud database integration (MongoDB Atlas)
 - Dockerized deployment

 ---

-## 📈 Success Metrics
+## Success Metrics

 The project will be considered successful if: